koenderks/aRtsy/README.md

 ## Turmite

 According to [wikipedia](https://en.wikipedia.org/wiki/Turmite), a turmite is *a Turing machine which has an orientation in addition to a current state and a "tape" that consists of an infinite two-dimensional grid of cells*.
 Basically, it's a moving block.
-The algorithm consists of three simple steps that are repeated, but I've added some logic so that the block does not go off the canvas.
+The algorithm consists of the following three simple steps that are repeated, but I've added some logic so that the block does not go off the canvas.

 - Turn on the spot (left, right, up, or down),
 - Change the color of the square,